microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/privilegedidentitymanagement-for-groups-api-overview.md

 `*` Permissions for group members and group owners are limited to the read or write operations they need to perform.
 For example, a group member can [cancel their assignmentScheduleRequest](../api/privilegedaccessgroupassignmentschedulerequest-cancel.md) but not any other principal's request.

 Calls to approval and approvalStep endpoints can be made only by approver of the request.
-Azure AD roles do not provide permissions and not required to call these endpoints.
+Azure AD roles are not required to call these endpoints.

 ## See also